Koed00/django-q/docs/cluster.rst

 Signed Tasks
 """"""""""""

-Tasks are first pickled and then signed using Django's own :mod:`django.core.signing` module before being sent to a Redis list.
-This ensures that task packages on the Redis server can only be executed and read by clusters and django servers who share the same secret key.
+Tasks are first pickled and then signed using Django's own :mod:`django.core.signing` module using the ``SECRET_KEY`` and cluster name as salt, before being sent to a Redis list.
+This ensures that task packages on the Redis server can only be executed and read by clusters and django servers who share the same secret key and cluster name.
 Optionally the packages can be compressed before transport

 Pusher